Arbitration Career Info

 Aspiring arbitrators who choose to prepare for this career by practicing law need to become licensed attorneys once they complete law school.
 State requirements vary, but licensure is usually achieved after earning a law degree, applying for admission to the state bar association and passing the bar exam.
 Others who hope to specialize in such industries as construction or real estate will also need state-issued licenses in order to begin acquiring work experience as real estate agents, contractors or architects, for example.
 This usually entails meeting a state's combination of education, experience and exam requirements.

-A key qualification for arbitrators is expertise in the industry or legal specialty in which they will handle disputes.
+Another key qualification for arbitrators is expertise in the industry or legal specialty in which they will handle disputes.
 Aspiring arbitrators should expect to spend several years practicing law or working in a business, government agency or other organization.
-The amount of experience required varies widely; applicants for arbitration rosters and panels could need anywhere from 5-15 years of related work experience.
+The amount of experience required varies widely.
+Applicants for arbitration rosters and panels could need anywhere from 5-15 years of related work experience.

 Arbitrators typically find work by belonging to panels or rosters.
 These are listings of prescreened arbitrators who've been vetted or certified by a state court or professional arbitration association to serve in various specialty areas.
 These lists are provided to parties entering the arbitration process.